 First, you should feed your pup puppy food instead of dog food.
 Puppies need high-fat and protein diets, and puppy food helps fulfill those nutritional needs.
 Look at the ingredients in the food.
 It may contain something your pup is allergic to.
 You can always talk with your vet about puppy food if you’re indecisive.

 Fleas, ticks, and heartworms negatively affect your puppy’s overall health and can pose serious risks.
 They carry harmful diseases that can be fatal.
 But the good news—all three are preventable!
 Discuss with your pup’s vet to learn the best flea, tick, and heartworm treatments and what age they should begin prevention.

 Understanding the common owner puppy mistakes will ensure you avoid making the same ones.
 You can look forward to a happy and healthy pup and creating a lifetime of memories.
 Ensure you invest in the right puppy gear too.
-Invest in a custom puppy collar, a comfortable dog bed, a sturdy leash, and more to get off on the right foot.
+Invest in our Custom Puppy Collars, a comfortable dog bed, a sturdy leash, and more to get off on the right foot.
 Congratulations on your new puppy!